 The Solomon Law Group Can Legally Support You

 Distracted driving accidents can cause devastating injuries.
 Broken bones, lacerations, head injuries, and more can change the course of your life.
 If you’ve been injured in a distracted driving accident that wasn’t your fault and those injuries have left you with piling medical bills, missed work, and lost wages, our lawyers will fight to recover those damages for you.

-An expert Columbia distracted driving accident attorney from The Solomon Law Group will use their experience fighting for victims to determine how much you’re owed for your damages and proving that the other party’s negligence is what led to the accident.
+An expert Columbia, SC distracted driving accident attorney from The Solomon Law Group will use their experience fighting for victims to determine how much you’re owed for your damages and proving that the other party’s negligence is what led to the accident.
 Contact our office today so we can get started right away in getting you the justice that you deserve.